 The AI system allows you to detect loopholes in the security system and find solutions through complete data analysis within milliseconds.
 In addition, the analytical capacities of machine learning software to detect complex patterns in ways that can be highly challenging for a fraud analyst to see.

 Predictive analytics directly impact overall business strategy, resource optimization, sales promotion, and revenue generation in financial services.
 Predictive analytics uses vast amounts of data to detect patterns and predict insights.

 These results and insights can help financial service providers to reveal the next course of action.
 Predictive analytics include everything from sophisticated statistics to Data mining.
-It can help CFO’s to use the historical data and identify trends for precise planning, forecasting, and decision making.
-Using ai capabilities, the finance functions can predict outcomes, identify new opportunities, expose latent risks, and anticipate the future with more accuracy.
+It can help CFOs use historical data and identify trends for precise planning, forecasting, and decision-making.
+Using ai capabilities, the finance functions can predict outcomes, identify new opportunities, expose latent risks, and anticipate the future more accurately.

 Why is AI the Future of Finance?

 According to Accenture, AI and augmented technologies are likely to contribute $140 billion in productivity gains and cost savings to the financial services companies globally by 2025.20 Global financial services are at the cusp of a radical change in the future.
 Insurance companies and many banks believe that AI can unlock new growth opportunities and lower operational costs.

 A survey by the Economist revealed that investment banks had been the frontrunner in terms of AI adoption.
 Due to their massive size, investment banks deal with several complex, large-scale challenges.
 Implementing innovative technology such as AI can offer critical solutions to these problems.